Feed on

 Denis Longchamps is doing his PhD in Art History on the sketchbook imagery of Elizabeth Simcoe (1762-1850).
 He is arguing that the sketches she made all along her journey through Upper and Lower Canada in the 18th century were done in order to further the colonialist project of her husband, Lieutenant Governor John Simcoe.
 Denis’ research has been an integral part of the development of this phase of Pictorial Propaganda in the Quartier des spectacles.
 My research has been based on his astonishing indexing of all of her sketches among disparate collections on Canada and Europe, as well as his scholarly view of her work as colonialist propaganda.

-Despite all appearances of conflict of interest, Denis has offered to make a critical analysis of Pictorial Propaganda (as it reproduces the original watercolours of Elizabeth Simcoe) within the context of his own PhD research.
+Denis has offered to make a critical analysis of Pictorial Propaganda (as it reproduces the original watercolours of Elizabeth Simcoe) within the context of his own PhD research.

 Saint James United Church Saint James Drop In Centre / Centre du Jour Saint-James Saint James Drop In Centre / Centre du jour Saint-James